 Massachusetts Community Solar is here!

 The Clean Energy Collaborative is building Massachusetts’s first community solar arrays.
 Residents, businesses and nonprofits in Massachusetts now have the opportunity to own community solar.
+The benefits of solar power are there for everyone to see.

 What is Community-Owned Solar?